Are your clients buying commercial real estate? Pay attention. Alliteration not intended - just a bonus!

 In the process of acquiring it’s real estate purchases, Peco Foods conducted appraisals of each property, and produced detailed schedules that allocated the purchase price among the assets purchased.
 Peco then filed at least one tax return using the MACRS class lives, methods and conventions that corresponded with this schedule.

 Peco subsequently perform a cost segregation study on two of these plants, in an effort to capture accelerated depreciation deductions.
 Peco argued that the purchase price allocations in the contracts were unenforceable because the allocations were ambiguous.

 However, the IRS disagreed, stating the original allocation schedules were binding.

-Ultimately, the Tax Court concluded that Peco was wrong, and found that the written agreements between Peco and the original sellers superseded the cost seg approach, because the purchase agreements clearly identified how much of the purchase price was allocated to real versus personal property.
+Ultimately, the Tax Court concluded that Peco was wrong, and found that the written agreements between Peco and the original sellers superseded the cost segregation approach, because the purchase agreements clearly identified how much of the purchase price was allocated to real versus personal property.

 In the end, Peco was bound by the allocation schedules they agreed to when buying the properties.

-Advising your real estate investor clients:
+Advising your real estate investor clients on cost segregation studies:

 - How your client defines or describes the assets being acquired can certainly have an impact.
 For instance, in Peco, the Tax Court found the use of the word “building” critical in defining section 1250 assets.
 The court also noted that the parties could have referred to one asset as the “processing plant” instead of the “processing plant building”.